HypePhilosophy/chesstool/README.md

 ### D. 96.1% accuracy against a CM
 ![Winning against a titled player](./assets/analysis.png)
 #### As you can see, with the Chesstool rated at 3438 ELO, even a professional player rated at 2229 ELO doesn't stand a chance.

+## Reflections
+Special thanks to [Pratik](https://github.com/pratikplayer) for offering to be my Guinea pig for this project.
+You can find his FIDE profile [here](https://ratings.fide.com/profile/30920450).
+Also, in case you're reading this Daniel Rensch, I'm open for a job ;).